Single-Member Electoral Systems

 If you’re a preference utilitarian and you view these utility values as direct measures of people’s preferences, this is of course the optimal choice1.
 But if you’re a hedonic utilitarian like I am, or if you view these utility functions as people’s political preferences which are separate from people’s real preferences in life, or if you don’t stand by a certain ethical theory and just want something vaguely democratic, I don’t think this method comes out looking amazing.

 This method says that someone who hates one candidate and loves another should have more say in an election than someone whose preferences are milder.
 This might be desirable because not doing so can lead you to tyranny of the majority, where 51% of the population hogs all the resources and is happy while the other 49% is miserable.
 But on the other hand, I think people can get really passionate about politics in ways that don’t merit more say, like being terrified of immigrants that don’t actually hurt them.
-And besides, there are other methods in society for people with stronger preferences to have more of an effect (activism, interest groups, also they probably have higher turnout in elections).
+And besides, there are other methods in society for people with stronger preferences to have more of an effect (party candidate selection being the main one, but also activism, interest groups, higher turnout in elections, etc.).

 So overall I’m kind of ambivalent on this prescription.